 I never knew; her mother is a Lutheran minister.
 Even after twenty years, we can still learn new things about old friends.

-(The 2011 Special Edition of the magazine Argentus, edited by our friend Steve Sliver, is dedicated to planet Neptune; it includes an interview of Heidi by me.)
+(The 2011 Special Edition of the magazine Argentus, edited by our friend Steve Sliver, was dedicated to planet Neptune; it included an interview of Heidi by me.)